 In general, you would qualify for Chapter 7 bankruptcy if your income is less than the state average income.
 However, you could earn significant monthly income and still qualify for Chapter 7 if you have many expenses and high mortgage or car loan payments.

 What If My Income Is More Than the Median?

-If you need assistance with your bankruptcy case, contact us today at (702) 323-5750 to schedule a case consultation!
+If you need assistance with your bankruptcy case, contact our firm today at (702) 323-5750 to schedule a free case consultation!